Encouraging Teens with Community Service Volunteer Work/

 Children’s early experiences can help to shape the caliber of adults they become.
 It is partly this knowledge that can lead parents to opt for a homeschooling approach to their kids’ education.
 You want to have a hand in ensuring your children receive a rich and varied education, connecting with opportunities they may not otherwise have in a traditional school environment

-Providing children with positive early encounters with community action instills a lasting appreciation for the importance of social contribution.
+Providing children with positive early encounters with community activist options instills a lasting appreciation for the importance of social contribution.
 By encouraging them to engage in opportunities that make a positive impact, you can help them become valuable global citizens.
 This can also provide another route to socialize with a diverse range of peers — something that is often a challenge for homeschoolers.

 It is never too early to introduce children to participate in community projects.
 Even simply allowing them to be present during activities to witness the work being undertaken can help give them a sense of personal fulfillment volunteering can engender.
 We’ll take a look at some effective methods to encourage your kids to play a more active role in their communities and the world at large.

-Combining Interests with Social Activism
+Combining Interests with Social Activism Topics

 Choose projects which tie in closely to activities or subjects they already enjoy recreationally.
 If they are artistic, help them source projects that make use of their visual talents.
 Kids interested in sports can engage with their local Special Olympics organization.
 There are even STEM organizations that promote diversity in coding and robotics.
-Whatever it is your child is passionate about, it is likely you can find a project to match it.
+Whatever it is your child is passionate about, it is likely you can find a teen community service project to match it.

 For older homeschool students, you can help them connect with projects and organizations that are closely related to their career interests or potential college major.
 Show them how volunteer work can provide them with additional skills.
 Demonstrate how they can gain experience that could be valuable on their path toward their vocational goals.
 Community work can also be an extremely positive addition to their growing resumes.
 This often provides useful contacts or references for university or job applications.

-It’s important to remember that being active in the community is about more than engaging in large-scale projects.
+It’s important to remember that being active in the community is about more than engaging in large-scale volunteer work projects.
 There is equally valuable work to be done on an individual basis, building a habit of personal responsibility.
 These independent efforts also help to reinforce the sense that your child has a vital role to play in the world and that one person’s actions can make a difference.

 Instill in them the importance of acting in small yet positive ways, such as noticing when litter has been discarded and taking the initiative to dispose of it.
 Encourage them to speak out when they witness ethically questionable behavior — and teach them how to do so effectively and safely.
 This helps support their observational skills, which are key to recognizing opportunities to make a difference in their community.